elmsln/hax-camp-22/app/raw-markdown/who.md

 ##### What are you hoping to learn at HAXCamp?

-> *“If I can understand more of what things might be able to bne compromised within a web component, then I can use that knowledge in the penetration tests that I execute when a client uses that technology.
+> *“If I can understand more of what things might be able to be compromised within a web component, then I can use that knowledge in the penetration tests that I execute when a client uses that technology.
 HAXCamp is a great way to stay up to date with what is out there and what people are actually building.”*

 ## Becca Goodman
 **Web and Compliance Lead,** U.S. Securities and Exchange Commission